 Repetitive Degraded Cornerstone.
 A repetitive degraded cornerstone is defined in section 04.

 If multiple safety-significant findings are concurrent Action Matrix inputs, a supplemental inspection can close one or more findings to prevent entry into Column 4.
 For example, suppose three White findings, which meet the Column 3 entry criteria, all start in the same quarter.
-If the IP 95002 supplemental inspection results in two of the findings being closed but the other White finding , the plant would not transition to Column 4.
+If the IP 95002 supplemental inspection results in two of the findings being closed but the other White finding remaining open, the plant would not transition to Column 4.
 Although the plant would remain in Column 3 until the IP 95002 could be completed successfully, a degraded cornerstone would not exist for more than five quarters.

 11.04 Supplemental Inspections

-Until supplemental inspection is satisfactorily completed, the licensee shall remain in the column of the Action Matrix, even though subsequent quarters might indicate that one or more greater-than-Green inspection findings or PIs are no longer present in the Action Matrix.
+Until the supplemental inspection is satisfactorily completed for the highest column of the Action Matrix assigned, the licensee shall remain in the higher column of the Action Matrix, even though subsequent quarters might indicate that one or more greater-than-Green inspection findings or PIs are no longer present in the Action Matrix.

 When the assessment program was being developed, the Commission directed the staff to improve the timeliness of the NRC assessment program in order to enhance the ability to identify declining performance early.
 To support this objective, the NRC’s supplemental inspections should be completed in a timely manner.

-If a supplemental inspection is performed for a safety-significant inspection finding, and the region concludes that the licensee adequately addressed the finding and exits the inspectionthen the plant can change Action Matrix columns.
-An assessment follow-up letter would be issued in accordance with section 07.01, and the NRC’s public Action Matrix would be updated in accordance with IMC 0306.
+If a supplemental inspection is performed for a safety-significant inspection finding, and the region concludes that the licensee adequately addressed the finding and exits the inspection, then the finding will be closed, and the plant can change Action Matrix columns.
+While the closure date of the finding will be the date of the exit meeting for the satisfactorily completed supplemental inspection, no finding may be closed without the closure being documented in an inspection report, and no licensee may change Action Matrix columns without the movement being documented in an assessment follow-up letter.
+When the supplemental inspection report and assessment follow-up letter are issued, the cover letter will state that the finding is closed and no longer an Action Matrix input as of the date of the exit meeting.
+If no other safety-significant Action Matrix inputs exist, then the letter will state the licensee moved back to Column 1 as of the date of the exit meeting.
+An assessment follow-up letter would be issued in accordance with section 07.01, and the NRC’s public Action Matrix website would be updated in accordance with IMC 0306.

-The regional office shall still perform a supplemental inspection if a safety-significant PI returns to the Green performance band before the supplemental inspection is completed.
-This includes the situation where a PI reverts to Green plant modifications and/or changes to the probabilistic risk assessment before the supplemental inspection has been conducted.
+The regional office shall still perform a supplemental inspection if a safety-significant PI returns to the Green performance band before the supplemental inspection is completed because the parallel PI finding remains open.
+This includes the situation where a PI reverts to Green because of the time dependence of the PI calculation, plant modifications, and/or changes to the probabilistic risk assessment before the supplemental inspection has been conducted.
 The plant remains in the higher column until all objectives of the supplemental inspection have been met.

-Example 11.04-: A PI turns White in the second quarter and returns to Green in the third quarter.
+Example 11.04-1: A PI turns White in the second quarter and returns to Green in the third quarter.
 The region exits an IP 95001 inspection in the fourth quarter, and issues the inspection report and assessment follow-up letter late in the fourth quarter.
 All other Action Matrix inputs are currently Green in the fourth quarter.
-The plant would transition to Column 1 on the date of the assessment follow-up letter.
+The plant would transition to Column 1 in the fourth quarter on the date of the exit meeting for the supplemental inspection upon issuance of the assessment follow-up letter.